microsoft/vscode-dev-containers/containers/docker-existing-dockerfile/README.md

 # Existing Dockerfile

-# Existing Docker Compose

 ## Summary

-*Illustrates you can reuse an existing docker-compose.yml for your dev container.*
+*Illustrates you can reuse an existing Dockerfile for your dev container.*

 | Metadata | Value |
 |----------|-------|